pantheon-systems/documentation/source/content/guides/professional-services/06-managed-updates.md

 ### Premium

 Managed Updates Premium is for standalone sites and includes support for custom workflows, testing, and CI/build processes.
 Premium also offers personalized update issue remediation, and email notifications when updates are scheduled.
-Sites using Pantheon's Integrated Composer for Drupal 9 are also supported.
+Sites using Pantheon's Integrated Composer for drupal:latest are also supported.

 ### Lite

 Managed Updates Lite is for standard sites on Pantheon, and offers basic CMS and plugin updates (with visual regression testing) on a customizable schedule.
-It's for WordPress or Drupal 7 sites that use the standard [Pantheon WebOps workflow](/pantheon-workflow), or Drupal 9 sites using a Composer-build workflow without continuous integration processes.
+It's for WordPress or Drupal 7 sites that use the standard [Pantheon WebOps workflow](/pantheon-workflow), or drupal:latest sites using a Composer-build workflow without continuous integration processes.

 ### Portfolio Upstreams